CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 ### MVP
 The MVP goal of this project is one data visualization showing the prediction of which genres will produce the most daily box office revenue.

-At this time there are no plans to utilize additional tools beyond what has been identified.

 Notes to finish:
 What is an individual sample/unit of analysis in this project?